Request Assessment

 2. Brand positioning

-Brand positioning is the way you differentiate yourself from your competitors and how consumers identify and connect with your brand.
+Brand positioning is how you differentiate yourself from your competitors and how consumers identify and connect with your brand.
 It’s comprised of the key qualities and values that are synonymous with your company.

 3. Brand awareness

-Brand awareness encompasses more than its component parts, however.
-Brand awareness constitutes a scenario when customers can see your brand or product and know that you provide the best solution to their problem.
+In short: Brand awareness is successful when customers can see (and recognize) your brand or product and know that you can provide them the best solution to their problem.

 4. Demand generation